fastrgv/Reliquarium/README.md

 ## Open Source libraries included for rebuilding:
 * systems:  Windows, OSX or GNU/Linux
-* a recent gnat compiler
+* a recent GNAT or AdaCore Ada compiler
 * the ./adabindings/ directory contains Ada interfaces for:
 	* AdaPngLib
 	* gl